gddavis21/CarND-Term2-Controls-MPC/README.md

 ## Running the MPC Controller plug-in app

-The simulator is run concurrently with the project plug-in app "mpc".
+The simulator runs concurrently with the project plug-in app "mpc".

 By default running ./mpc will drive the vehicle at a target velocity of 90 MPH, with visualization turned OFF.

 There are 2 optional command-line arguments:
   1. Run ./mpc nnn to run a different target velocity, where nnn is the target velocity in miles per hour.
-For example, run ./MPC 55 to run at 55 MPH target velocity.
+For example, run ./mpc 55 to run at 55 MPH target velocity.
 The velocity is clipped to the range [10,100] MPH.
   2. Enable visualization by running ./mpc 55 vis (in this case 55 is just an example, you can set any target velocity).
 In this mode the simulator displays a visualization of the reference and predicted trajectories for the vehicle.

 ## Explanation of MPC Control